 Appeals

 Parents who are not offered a place for their child have the right to appeal to an independent appeal panel.
 Further information will be provided in the notification letter.
-The schooll will publish an appeals timetable annually on its website showing the relevant deadlines.
+The school will publish an appeals timetable annually on its website showing the relevant deadlines.

 Date of Admission/Deferred Entry